slowproj/slowdash/docs/DashStart.md

 ---

 <div style="font-size:120%">
-If you already have:
+If you have:

-- time-series data stored on a database, and
+- Time-series data in an existing database
-- `docker compose` command available on your system,
+- Docker Compose installed on your system

-then visualization can be done instantly (without creating a project etc.).
+You can start visualizing your data immediately, without any additional setup.
 </div>

 <img src="fig/Top-InitialPlot.png" width="50%" style="box-shadow:gray 2px 2px;margin-bottom:3em">